devopsingh/iac-tutorial-master/docs/04-packer.md

 ## Infrastructure as Code project

-Create a new directory called `packer` inside your `iac-tutorial` repo, which we'll use to save the work done in this lab.
+Create a new directory called `packer` inside your `iac-tutorial-example` repo, which we'll use to save the work done in this lab.

 ## Define image builder